wp-plugins/radio-station/docs/Manage.md

 You can add Show Shifts from the Show's Edit page.
 You can click Add Shift as many times as you like to create new Shift entries.
 For a Shift to be valid it must have all time fields filled in.
 The Encore field (repeat airing) is optional.
 You can disable a Shift and it will be unused but still saved.
 Each Shift entry also has a Duplicate and Remove icon to copy that entry to a new Shift or remove it.
 Shifts are not altered until you save them via clicking Update for a Show.

+### [Pro] Visual Shift Editor

+[Radio Station Pro](https://radiostation.pro) includes a Visual Shift Editor to allow you to assign Shifts directly to the Schedule. ...

 ## Shift Conflict Checking

 ### Shift Save Checking